jhu-library-applications/catalyst-ansible/README.md

 This is very rare.
 Only necessary if you need to update the Java based web service at https://github.com/jhu-sheridan-libraries/horizon-holding-info-servlet

+Note: The process of building and release the war file is convuluted and should be improved.
+It was originally designed for the old file structure of catalyst.
+The ansible scripts should be update the war file.

+After packaging the war file, copy it to blacklight-rails/horizon-servlet/deploy/ws.war

+Git commit the new war file.
+Push it to the remote.
+Create a new release of Catalyst.
+Deploy the new release (See steps above).

+Then run the ansible playbook `playbooks/horizonws_install.yml` to release the war file.
+For example,

 * To catalyst-prod.library.jhu.edu

 ```